MyCryptoCheckout/wordpress/readme.txt

 - Peer-to-peer transactions
 - Use any wallet(s) you want: desktop, mobile or online
 - Automagically detect unique payments from an endless amount of customers using one wallet address
-- Optional Electrum HD wallet support for Bitcoin
+- Optional hierarchically deterministic (HD) wallet support
 - No redirection to 3rd parties, no iframes nor modal windows
 - Donations shortcode generator you can use in widgets and pages to show your users how to send cryptocurrency donations
 - See the full <a href="https://mycryptocheckout.com/comparison/">feature comparison table</a> on our website to see why you should use MyCryptoCheckout instead of other crypto payment gateways